Package 'Pv3Rs'

 #============================================================================

-ys <- list(y1 = list(enrol = list(m1 = "A"), recur1 = list(m1 = "A")),
+ys <- list(scenario1 = list(enroll = list(m1 = "A"),

-# Compute posterior probabilities and extract marginal probabilities:
+# Compute posterior probabilities and extract marginal probabilities

 results <- lapply(ys, function(y) compute_posterior(y, fs)$marg)

-# Extract results for the first recurrence only:
+# Extract results for the first recurrence

-first_recur <- sapply(results, function(result) result[1,])
+results_recur1 <- sapply(results, function(result) result[1,])

-xy <- apply(first_recur, 2, project2D)
+xy <- apply(results_recur1, 2, project2D) # Project probabilities

-points(x = xy["x", ], y = xy["y", ], pch = ".")
+points(x = xy["x", ], y = xy["y", ], pch = "-", col = 1:4) # Plot projections

 Determine MOIs from unphased data